Home

 A little further south along Eden Rock is the Devil's Grotto, a reef with caves and tunnels for those brave enough to explore them.

-Wreck off Georgetown On the other side of the harbour is the wreck, Cali.
-A spectacular site and one the semi-submersible takes in as part of its tour, which is a good way to get your bearings if you're considering snorkeling at this site.
+On the other side of the harbor is the wreck, Cali.
+A spectacular site and one the semi-submersible takes in as part of its tour, which is a good way to get your bearings if you’re considering snorkeling at this site.

 The Cali was a sailing ship carrying grain and rice that took in water, swelling the grain and breaking the hull apart so the story goes.
 It now lies in about twenty feet of water and is easily reached from Rackhams's or Hammerhead's pub on the waterfront.